Erik-Bjerke/Calc-Notes/README.md

 ### Security model

 - **Connection auth** — every WebSocket connection must present a valid, unexpired capability token (a JWT signed by the API with the shared `JWT_SECRET`, `purpose: 'collab'`).
 Tokens are minted per share; guests only receive one when the share allows guest access.
-- **Room access** — Automerge document IDs are unguessable 128-bit identifiers only revealed through a share link, so "knowing the document ID" is the capability to access it — the same posture as the app's share links.
+- **Room access** — the sync service asks this app (`POST /api/collab/authorize`) whether an identity may join a document: once when the peer connects, and again whenever it reaches for a document its token did not name.
+Decisions come from live `shared_notes` / `share_members` state, so a deleted share, an expired link or a revoked member stops syncing without waiting for token expiry.
+With no authorization endpoint configured, access falls back to the capability model — Automerge document IDs are unguessable 128-bit identifiers revealed only through a share link, so knowing one is the capability to use it.
+- **Revocation** — peers already connected keep their socket until it is closed, so share changes also call the sync service's admin revoke endpoint (see [Revoking access](#revoking-access)).

 ### Running it